microsoft/health-architectures/Postman/README.md

 2) Open Postman (web or client) and import the Postman environment templates and collections files (`FHIR-CALLS.postman_collection.json` and `FHIR_Search.postman_collection.json`).

-3) Go to Environments in Postman, select the `api-for-fhir` Environment and enter in the variable information from Azure Portal (skip the `bearerToken` for now).
+3) Go to Environments in Postman, select the `api-for-fhir` Environment, and enter in the variable information from Azure Portal (skip the `bearerToken` for now).

-4) Go to Environments in Postman, select the `fhir-proxy` Environment and enter in the variable information from Azure Portal (skip the `bearerToken` for now).
+4) Go to Environments in Postman, select the `fhir-proxy` Environment, and enter in the variable information from Azure Portal (skip the `bearerToken` for now).

 The completed Environment should look something like this: